 • A letter of nomination and a letter of support, both by regular SARMAC members, describing: (a) the nominee’s research contributions to applied memory and cognition; (b) why that body of research makes a novel or creative contribution to theory or practice; and (c) evidence that the body of research is exceptional and transformative.
 Each letter is limited to two pages, single-sided, single-spaced.

 • No more than five reprints, preferably from peer-reviewed empirical journals, selected to best represent the nominee's contributions.
 A one-page cover sheet that contextualizes the reprints with respect to the award criteria should be included.

-The recipient will be invited to speak at the Society’s biennial conference in Sydney, and will receive funds to support their travel to the conference.
+The recipient will be invited to speak at the Society’s biennial conference in Cape Cod, and will receive funds to support their travel to the conference.
 The recipient will also be invited to submit an article to JARMAC describing their research efforts, though the submission must follow the standard review process and be accepted by the Editor.